Skip to content

 If you want to use berberine to support your cycle and metabolic health, consistency is key; see our Sleep collection.
 Here is how we suggest approaching it:

-- Start Low and Go Slow: It is often best to start with a lower dose to see how your digestive system and your cycle respond.
-You can then gradually increase to the recommended amount on the label.
+1. Start Low and Go Slow: It is often best to start with a lower dose to see how your digestive system and cycle respond.

-- Take with Meals: Berberine is best taken shortly before or with a meal.
-This helps it manage the glucose spike that occurs after eating.
+2. Take with Meals: Berberine is best taken shortly before or with a meal to manage post-eating glucose spikes.

-- Be Patient: Hormonal changes do not happen overnight.
-It usually takes at least three full cycles (about 90 days) to see the true effect of a supplement on your menstrual rhythm.
+3. Be Patient: It usually takes at least two to three full menstrual cycles (about 90 days) to see the true effect of a supplement on your rhythm.

-- Track Your Symptoms: Use a journal to record your energy, mood, and period dates.
-This helps you identify if a "delay" is actually a trend toward better regularity.
+4. Track Your Symptoms: Record your energy, mood, and period dates to see if a "delay" is actually a trend toward better regularity.

 Key Takeaway: Any shift in your period while taking berberine is usually a sign of your metabolic health improving.
 Instead of worrying about a delay, look for signs of increased regularity and fewer hormonal "highs and lows" across the month.